 Once you have been accepted by a venue you can begin to fill out the next sections of the form.
 In the 'About My Company' section you will be asked about your managing company, contact details and any overseas performers.

 About My Event

 The Access part of the form is where you can specify whether you will be putting on an accessible show.
 You may already have specified this when adding in performances, but it’s important you add it here too.
-This information pulls through to your brochure and web listing.
+This information pulls through to your app and web listing.